martynaut/pancancer_mirnome/README.md

-# Pan-Cancer miRNome somatic mutations
+# miRNome somatic mutations analysis Python scripts

 Project containing Python scripts used to analyse somatic mutations in cancer patients using somatic mutation data from TCGA